Lead time bias: Relationship between screening and survival

-Lead time bias affect interpretation of the five-year survival rate, effectively making it appear that people survive longer with cancer even in cases where the course of cancer is the same as in those who were diagnosed later.
+Lead time bias affects the interpretation of the five-year survival rate, effectively making it appear that people survive longer with cancer even in cases where the course of cancer is the same as in those who were diagnosed later.

-Consider another example.
-Early diagnosis by screening may not prolong the life of someone but just determine the propensity of the person to a disease or medical condition such as by DNA testing.
-No additional life span has been gained and the patient may even be subject to added anxiety as the patient must live for longer with knowledge of the disease.
+Another example is when early diagnosis by screening may not prolong the life of someone but just determine the propensity of the person to a disease or medical condition, such as by DNA testing.
+No additional life span has been gained, and the patient may even be subject to added anxiety as the patient must live for longer with knowledge of the disease.
 For example, the genetic disorder Huntington's disease is diagnosed when symptoms appear at around 50, and the person dies at around 65.
 The typical patient, therefore, lives about 15 years after diagnosis.
 A genetic test at birth makes it possible to diagnose this disorder earlier.
 If this newborn baby dies at around 65, the person will have "survived" 65 years after diagnosis, without having actually lived any longer than those diagnosed without DNA detection.